angadhn/MySite/_notes/ISS Rendezvous & Docking.md

 tags: [space stations]
 ---
-I started thinking about how docking might work with an inflatable station since writing about the Goodyear concept [[inflatable von Braun Stations|here]].
+I started thinking about how docking might work with an inflatable station since writing about the Goodyear concept [[TheSiteRepo/_notes/inflatable von Braun Stations|here]].
 I have been trying to think about how spacecraft might dock to such a station and how crew might transfer from one vehicle to the other.
 While I don't have an answer yet, I thought I would share some videos I watched to ignite my mind.
 I found the following one by Destin Sandlin to be a nice intro to rendezvousing with the ISS:
 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;">